 Learning Center

 The lender’s view

-If you do pay 2016 expenses this year, your total operating expense ratio will likely take a hit in 2015 – your income statement for this calendar year will show a disproportionately high expense figure.
 If that is the case, don’t worry; lenders typically look at the ratio on a year-over-year basis.
 That means if your expenses are high because you’ve prepaid to capture discounts on things like seed and fuel, you won’t lose financing flexibility because of those increased expenses.

+Learning Center